WinterLab-Berlin/KineWheelSystem/README.md

 Download and install the software suit from the official Basler Website: [pylon Viewer](https://www.baslerweb.com/en/downloads/software-downloads/#type=pylonsoftware;language=all;version=7.2.1)

-To record video in MPEG-4 file format, download and install the supplementary package for MPEG-4 from Basler's Website: [pylon Supplementary Package for MPEG-4 Windows](https://www.baslerweb.com/en/downloads/software-downloads/#type=pylonsupplementarypackageformpeg4;language=all;version=all;os=windows)
+To record video in MPEG-4 file format (recommended), download and install the supplementary package for MPEG-4 from Basler's Website: [pylon Supplementary Package for MPEG-4 Windows](https://www.baslerweb.com/en/downloads/software-downloads/#type=pylonsupplementarypackageformpeg4;language=all;version=all;os=windows)

 Note: The rest of this documentation assumes that the package has been installed.